 Those who fail have a greater chance at succeeding because they are not concerned with the voice of those around them.
 They know that their dreams will carry them through the doubts of others.
 That small voice inside their head telling them to get back up and try again will outlast any negative comment from those who are too lazy to get off their butt and attempt anything.
 Their dreams and goals will still be there at the end of the day when the naysayers are too concerned with how others will view them, too concerned even to try!

-If we never give ourselves the opportunity to fail, how can we ever learn to succeed?
+If we never allow ourselves to fail, how can we ever learn to succeed?

 “Success is not built on success.
 It’s built on failure.
 It’s built on frustration.
-Sometimes it’s built on catastrophe.” -Summer Redstone
+Sometimes it’s built on catastrophe.” -vSummer Redstone

-The one thing we need to remember, is that failure is not our end result.
-The only failure is when we try, fall down, and never get back up.
+The one thing we need to remember is that failure is not our result.
+The only failure is when we try, fall, and never get back up.
 So long as you have the strength to stand back up on your feet and keep moving forward, you’ll never truly fail.
-Surround yourself with those who will encourage you to keep going, inspire you when you’re lacking motivation, and will help pick you up when you aren’t strong enough on your own.
+Surround yourself with those who will encourage you to keep going, inspire you when you’re lacking motivation and will help pick you up when you aren’t strong enough on your own.